Ashyle Horton, LCSW

 Today I help people give themselves grace and space.
 Counseling can help you gain a better understanding of what you’re going through and discover your inner strength and worth.
 In your work with me, you can expect a comforting environment that allows you to let your guard down and be your true authentic self.

 You deserve a therapist who will be in your corner.
 Dealing with burnout starts with processing the guilt and shame of giving yourself grace.
 Then we identify strategies for self-care that are safe and healing for you.
-I will support you by providing a caring space to be heard and hold you accountable towards your goals.
+I will support you by providing a caring space to be heard while being accountable toward your goals.
 Reach out today to get started.
 I’m here for you.

-If you are dealing with heavy misplaced burdens, traumatic experiences, experiencing grief and loss, or managing mood disorders, I am here to help.
+If you are dealing with heavy misplaced burdens, traumatic experiences, experiencing grief and loss or managing mood disorders, I am here to help.
 Reach out today to get started.
-Call me at (312) 715-8234, or email [email protected].
+Click on this link or email [email protected].

 On Being a Counselor